RayHightower/RayHightower.com/_posts/2025-03-03-spacex-inspiration-excellence.markdown

 <br/>
 SpaceX is building and launching rockets in Starbase, TX (formerly known as Boca Chica).

 I have visited Starbase every year since 2021.
+The above video is from my trip in July 2024.

-Why?
+Why visit Starbase?
 Because the experience is absolutely inspiring!

 <!--more-->